DataDog/dd-sdk-reactnative/docs/codepush.md

 Install [`@datadog/datadog-ci`][3] as a development dependency to your project.

-To install it with npm:
+To install it with NPM:

 ```sh
 npm install @datadog/datadog-ci --save-dev
 ```

-To install it with yarn:
+To install it with Yarn:

 ```sh
 yarn add -D @datadog/datadog-ci